peterguzw0927/SLAM_using_SonarData/README.md

 <img width="712" alt="Screenshot 2024-04-25 at 17 49 24" src="https://github.com/peterguzw0927/Senior_Design/assets/114111503/d67548ab-cd21-4a5e-8454-422b680df239">

 # Quick start info
+## Sonar SLAM Algorithm
+The sonar_SLAM folder hosts our proprietary SLAM algorithm tailored specifically for sonar data processing.
+This algorithm takes in data from Inertial Navigation Systems (INS) and dead reckoning, subsequently processing it through edge detection, landmark detection, and ultimately, SLAM.
+By leveraging these techniques, our algorithm enables accurate and reliable mapping and localization in underwater environments, even in challenging conditions where traditional sensor data may be limited or noisy.
+Whether you're exploring marine ecosystems or conducting underwater inspections, our sonar SLAM algorithm offers a versatile solution for underwater mapping and navigation challenges.

 ## Basic_2D_SLAM approach
 The initial_2D_SLAM folder houses our foundational 2D SLAM (Simultaneous Localization and Mapping) algorithm.
 This approach sets up a basic 2D meshgrid world populated with a simulated Unmanned Underwater Vehicle (UUV) and landmarks.
 It's designed to be straightforward to configure and utilize, making it an ideal starting point for those new to SLAM algorithms.